nilor-corp/zenerator/README.md

 ### Provision ComfyUI
 1. In the `.\nilor-corp\` directory, still within the `venv` virtual environment:
     ```console
+    pip install ultralytics     # should prevent an error when installing ComfyUI-Impact-Pack via the Snapshot
     cd zenerator
     cp .\ComfyUI-Manager-Snapshots\zenerator-snapshot.json ..\ComfyUI\custom_nodes\ComfyUI-Manager\snapshots\
     cd ..           # should put you in .\nilor-corp\ directory